headshed-dev/headshed-dev.github.io/src/content/missivz/dependency-hell.md

 ![busted](/images/broken_navbar_astro.png)

-A broken navbar discovered after a hasty upgrade to all @latest".
+A broken navbar discovered after a hasty upgrade to all @latest.

 The burger should be top right, but it is not and tapping on it flashes up the menu momentarily before disappearing again.
 A bit more caution could have prevented this before blasting all packages to be @latest.